ex-punctis/ex-punctis.github.io/_posts/2018-11-17-Car-spectrum.md

 ### Final result

 The result of clustering in RGB was easiest to parametrize in one dimension.
 It was done by first converting the cluster centres from RGB to HSV and getting the index of sorting by V (brightness).
-Then the index was separated into grey, blue, yellow and red segments (based on hue and saturation) which were then recombined into the final sort index which was used to construct the 1-D histogram.
+Then the index was separated into grey, blue, yellow and red segments (based on hue and saturation) which were then recombined into the final sort index which was used to construct the bar chart.

 ```python
 centers_hsv = rgb2hsv(centers)